acme/puppet-acme-oh-my-zsh/README.md

 # for a single user
 ohmyzsh::install { 'user1': }

-# for multiple users in one shot but set their shell to zsh
+# for multiple users in one shot and set their shell to zsh
 ohmyzsh::install { ['root', 'user1']: set_sh => true }

 # install a theme for a user